Lynnesbian/love-linux-builder-mirror/README.md

 a different build.
 Note that the `tarball` build is used as a base for the other builds.

+See [Getting Started][] for more information on how to use these scripts.

 ## tarball ##
 `tarball` contains a build script that extracts the love version currently installed on the system together with its dependencies to form a portable